 Cryptocurrencies like Bitcoin and Ethereum have taken the world by storm, with their values skyrocketing in recent months.
+Even Dogecoin eToro trading has been very active since Elon Musk made this coin very popular.

 But what are they, and how do they work?
 In this article, we’ll explain how cryptocurrencies work, and explore some of the reasons why their popularity is on the rise.